Haza/koken-backup/README.md

 This little script allow to make an export of a complete album into one subdirectory.

+The koken_backup.php file needs to be in the koken's root directory.

 Example :
 ```
 php koken_backup.php id=12